tueboesen/multi-body-pendulum/README.md

 ## Limitations
 The code has some limitations:
-- The simulation uses pytorch.
-The code could easily be ported to numpy as well, but for now it uses pytorch.
 - The simulation assumes pendulums of mass 1 kg, and length between pendulums of 1 m.
 These assumptions significantly speeds up the simulation and was all I needed for my usecase.

+## Contribution
+- The simulation uses pytorch, but could easily be ported to numpy, which would make it easier to use for a lot of people.
+I haven't done this since I primarily use pytorch so it doesn't matter to me, but if others need it, it could be a nice contribution project.